Do you think Febreze is safe for dogs or cats (and their humans)?

 Here’s a science-y bit of information for you that answers that question.
 No, it can’t harm you because Febreze can’t reach our lungs due to is particle size (85-120 microns).
 It’s too large to even make it as far as our lungs to do anything but maybe give us a slight taste in our mouth.

 Again remember we are using it as an air freshener we’re not saying to spray directly on your person or your pet for that matter.
 Always, always follow the directions on the label of any product for safety reasonsHow Febreze continues to put consumer safety first

 Recently, Febreze met with a group of multidisciplinary experts to discuss the ways they can help we the consumers make informed decisions on the products we use in our homes.
 They are dedicated to continuing to work with industry leaders and experts to ensure us and provide us with the facts so that we are not misinformed with some false information you can find on the internet.

 What have we learned?

-Do I truly believe Febreze is safe for dogs, cats and peeps too?
+Do I truly believe Febreze is safe to use around dogs, cats and peeps too?

 Um did you read any of the above?
-Kidding, sort of but okay here you go, ABSOLUTELY YES.
-Yes, yes and yes and in case you’re wondering I once again have a bottle of Febreze in all those rooms that have been without it the last year or so.
+Kidding, sort of but okay here you go, Yes.
 No longer will I suffer the stinky, sweaty, gasping for air please let me die it smells so bad smells ever again